NixOS/nix-pills/pills/15-nix-search-paths.md

 # Nix Search Paths

 Welcome to the 15th Nix pill.
-In the previous [14th](14-override-design-pattern.md) pill we have introduced the \"override\" pattern, useful for writing variants of derivations by passing different inputs.
+In the previous [14th](14-override-design-pattern.md) pill we have introduced the "override" pattern, useful for writing variants of derivations by passing different inputs.

 Assuming you followed the previous posts, I hope you are now ready to understand `nixpkgs`.
 But we have to find `nixpkgs` in our system first!
 So this is the step: introducing some options and environment variables used by nix tools.